Novo Nordisk Fellowships

 - The postdoctoral research fellowships are aimed at early career researchers with a basic science background.

-- Fellowships are fully funded for a 3 year period and will provide a salary for the fellow, and a travel allowance for the fellow.
+- Fellowships are fully funded for a 3-year period providing salary as well as travel allowance for the fellow.

-- These prestigious fellowships are open to outstanding candidates of any nationality.
+- The fellowship programme is open to outstanding candidates of any nationality.

 Workshops and meetings